Book Reviews: How to get Honest Reviews for your Book

 - Call to Action at the back of your book – Every author should do this as this is the simplest way to start getting reviews.
 Put a line at the end of the book – ‘Thanks for reading my book.
 If you enjoyed reading the book, please consider leaving an honest review on Amazon and Goodreads.’
 When a reader sees this at the end of the book, their chances of leaving a review increase.

 - Get in touch with book bloggers – Many bloggers offer book reviews – it can be either paid or a free service.
 The important thing is that you should target bloggers specific to your genre than any book blogger.
 Be concise, straightforward, and clear about what you want to get out of these bloggers and their services.
-Few book bloggers also run contests and giveaways for which you can collaborate with them.
+Few book bloggers also run book giveaways and contests for which you can collaborate with them.
 It will ensure you get more readers and hence more reviews.

 - Use social media – Use social media platforms to reach a wider audience and ask for reviews.
-The best way is to regularly schedule a post that asks what your followers are doing on the weekend, or a Throwback Thursday post with a nostalgic picture to get the conversation started.
+The best way is to regularly schedule a post that asks what your followers are doing on the weekend or a Throwback Thursday post with a nostalgic picture to get the conversation started.
 Once you get started, you know what to do.

 How to Follow Up For Reviews